vsihlab/eda/README.txt

         storage using the Git Credentials Manager.
         For info, check https://git-scm.com/docs/git-credential

 -5.
+Create a virtual environment for using this development package
-It is __strongly__ recommended you work within a virtual environment,
-    which conda makes relatively painless.
+    using the environment.yml in the git repository to install all prerequisites.
+It is __strongly__ recommended you work within a virtual environment for Python work in general, and Anaconda makes this process relatively painless.

     --Detailed Instructions--
     From your preferred command line tool, navigate to your local eda git repository and type:
-	conda env create -f environment.yml
+	conda env create -n eda-dev -f environment.yml

-    This will install all required packages (and no others) as a virtual Python environment named "eda".
-To use it, type
+    This will install all required packages (and no others) as a virtual Python environment named "eda-dev", but feel free to substitute that name with any other name you prefer, just substitute "eda-dev" with your name of choice in all code examples.
+    __Do not activate this virtual environment yet__

+-6.
+Finally, install the package repository into your virtual
+    environment in "development mode" by using conda-build's conda-develop command.
+This means that conda will treat the git repository as an installed package, allowing use from any location on the computer.
+Also, changes to the repository, such as checking out a different git branch, will immediately affect code run in this virtual environment, though edited modules will need to be reloaded for changes to take effect.

+    --Detailed Instructions--
+    From your preferred command line tool, navigate to your local eda git repository and type the following while NOT within any virtual environment:
+        conda-develop . -n eda-dev

+-7.
+Installation complete.
+Run Python from within the virtual
+    environment you created in order to use the development version of this package.
+Of course, command line Python is not ideal, so you should run your favorite IDE from the command line, which will give you the usual visual interface but with the custom Python installation of the virtual environment.

+    Sih group members, please take note of the version control advice further down in this readme.

+    --Detailed Instructions--
+    To activate your virtual environment, type:
 	[in bash]:
-	source activate eda
+	source activate eda-dev

 	[in cmd.exe]:
-	activate eda
+	activate eda-dev

 	[in Windows PowerShell]:
 	cmd
-	activate eda
+	activate eda-dev
-	powershell
+	[to regain PowerShell functionality:] powershell

     This will put the text "(eda)" before the command prompt (except in PowerShell), letting you know you are in the virtual environment.
     To leave the environment, use the same command, except with "activate eda" replaced with simply "deactivate".
 While inside the virtual environment, you can run Python code with no fear of conflict with other installed Python packages, and without these packages affecting the rest of your Python install.
-New packages may be installed into your virtual environment by installing them while inside that environment, and they will remain local to that environment.

-    Of course, command-line Python is not ideal, so you should run your favorite IDE from the command line:
+    There are ways to automate this process inside Windows shortcuts and thus removing the command line requirement, if you are so inclined, but that is beyond the scope of this readme.

 	[To run Jupyter Notebook]:
 	jupyter notebook